ihtnc/ava-ghcopilot-workshop-ato/exercise/javascript/registration/registration-exercise.md

 ## Getting Started

-- Clone this repository from GitLab to your local machine and create a new branch.
+- Clone this repository from GitHub to your local machine and create a new branch.
 - Suggested branch name: ghcp-exercise/your-name

 ## Time Required: 15 to 30 minutes